Joseph Todaro Sr.: Biography

 Joseph Todaro was born to Anthony Todaro and Sarah Frangiamore on September 18, 1923.
 He later married Josephine Santamauro and had two children, his son Joseph Jr. and daughter Linda (later she married Peter Gerace).

 Joseph Todaro Sr., known as "Lead Pipe Joe" to his crime family associates, was a caporegime in the Buffalo family who reportedly controlled bookmaking operations along with his son, Joseph Todaro Jr., and his brother, Richard Todaro.
 By the early 1960s, longtime Buffalo crime family boss Stefano Magaddino had begun his retirement and left the day-to-day activities of the crime family to acting boss Frederico Randaccio.
 During the 1960s and 1970s, Randaccio's base of operations was the Blue Banner Social Club, located on Prospect Ave.
 The club was controlled by family soldier Benny Spano.
 Todaro Sr. was a big earner in the Buffalo family, controlling numerous rackets of bookmaking, card and dice games, loansharking rings, Las Vegas junkets, and labor rackets.
-In May 1967, Todaro Sr. and 35 other men were arrested at party.
+In May 1967, Todaro Sr. and 35 other men were arrested at a party.
 Todaro Sr. was charged with "consorting with known criminals,” a charge that was later dismissed.

 On March 13, 1982, Todaro Sr. was involved in a large brawl outside of the Buffalo Playboy Club while trying to help Daniel Sansanese Jr. According to FBI logs, Todaro Sr. conducted mob affairs and meetings from local hotel rooms and VIP rooms out of the Executive Inn, the 747s disco, and the old Playboy Club, which all were located near the Greater Buffalo International Airport in Cheektowaga, New York.

 In 1984, Buffalo family boss Samuel Frangiamore retired.
 Todaro Sr. became the new boss and made his son, Joseph Todaro Jr., the new underboss in the family.
 Todaro Sr. was acquitted of federal tax evasion charges in 1985, after it was alleged he had underreported his income for years 1976, 1977 and 1978.

 In 1989, an FBI statement was filed in connection with a gambling investigation, identifying Todaro Sr. and his son, Todaro Jr., as the leaders of a Buffalo Mafia family consisting of 45 "made" members that was in control of various criminal activities, including labor racketeering, bookmaking, loansharking, and narcotics trafficking.
 The court statements also claimed that Joseph Todaro Jr. was running the Mafia family because his father, Todaro Sr., was in semi-retirement, splitting time between his Tonawanda and Florida homes.
 It was also stated that Leonard F. Falzone was running a local loansharking operation, while brothers Victor and Daniel Sansanese were controlling bookmaking for the Todaros.
 The FBI also had bugged Falzone's union-owned car in 1988 to link the Todaros to the illegal gambling case, but the device was unable to provided any evidence of such a link.